qiskit-community/qiskit-textbook/documentation/ch-prerequisites/qiskit.rst

 ~~~~~~~~~~~~~~~~~~~~~

 We are now at the stage that we can actually look at an output from the
 circuit.
-Specifcially, we will use the ‘statevector simulator’ to see
+Specifically, we will use the ‘statevector simulator’ to see
 what is happening to the state vector of the two qubits.

 To get this simulator ready to go, we use the following line.